Table of Contents

 Oracle RDBMS (version 11 and above) PostgreSQL RDBMS (version 14 and above)

-The target PostgreSQL supports all major compatible forks and distributions, including Aurora PostgreSQL, RDS for PostgreSQL, and other managed cloud services, provided that the necessary extensions (such as `oracle_fdw`, `pg_cron`, `plv8`, etc.) can be installed.
+The target PostgreSQL supports all major compatible forks and distributions, including Aurora PostgreSQL, RDS for PostgreSQL, and other managed cloud services, as long as the necessary extensions (such as `oracle_fdw`, `pg_cron`, `plv8`, etc.) can be installed.

 Setting Up the Source (Oracle)

 The Oracle source requires only a dedicated read-only user with specific privileges.
-The database must be network-reachable from the PostgreSQL host (firewalls, TNS listener, and service name resolution must work).
+The database must be reachable over the network from the PostgreSQL host (firewalls, TNS listener, and service name resolution must be properly configured).
 No software is installed on Oracle, and no triggers or additional objects are created.

 Execute the following script as an Oracle administrator (SYS or DBA role) to create the user (example name: ORACLE_USER) and grant privileges: